jhpyle/docassemble/_docs/objects.md

 will not return `friend.object_name()`; rather, it will return `friend.full_name()`, which may require asking the user for the `friend`'s name.

+<a name="DAObject.initializeAttribute"></a>A [`DAObject`] can have any
+attributes you want to give it.
+When those attributes are objects themselves, you need to use the `initializeAttribute()` method.

+You might be tempted to initialize an attribute this way:

+{% highlight yaml %}
+objects:
+  - fish: DAObject
+---
+code: |
+  fish.best_friend = DAObject()
+{% endhighlight %}

+However, **this will not work**.
+The reason has to do with the internals of how **docassemble** works.
+Instead, you need to do:

+{% highlight yaml %}
+objects:
+  - fish: DAObject
+---
+sets: fish.best_friend
+code: |
+  fish.initializeAttribute('best_friend', DAObject)
+{% endhighlight %}

+The first argument to `initializeAttribute` is the attribute name, as quoted text.
+The second argument is the name of object the attribute should be (not quoted).

+It is necessary to modify the [`code`] block with [`sets`] because **docassemble** needs help figuring out that that the code block offers to define `fish.best_friend`.

 ## <a name="DAList"></a>DAList